Herb, Isle of Naxos Basil

 - Plants will grow to 24-30 inches

 A lettuce-leaf strain, this tall basil grows 24-30" and produces a steady crop of large, lush leaves, if its flowers are pinched off regularly.
-The basil comes from longtime Seed Savers Exchange member and advisor David Cavagnaro, who received it from Jana Muhar, who collected the seeds while living on the Greek island of Naxos.
+The basil came to Seed Savers Exchange from a longtime Seed Savers Exchange member, who received it from Jana Muhar.
+Muhar collected the seeds while living on the Greek island of Naxos.
 Annual.

 Learn to Grow Herb, Isle of Naxos Basil

 Instructions - Sow seeds outdoors when soil is warm and temperature does not drop below 65°F. Can also be started indoors 4-6 weeks before planting out.
 Make successive sowings for continuous summer supplies.
 Pinch back flower stalks as they appear to keep plants from bolting.
 Prefers rich well-drained soil.

 Ratings & Reviews